ZacharyGeurts/AMOURANTHRTX/README.md

 **Other work**
 And you have not reached real RTX until God shows up.
+This is going to be pretty much, how close can I get and how many decimal points is it and why not model it in an RTX engine so lets put this part on hold until then, THE PROJECT.
 I consider this a work in progress that I want displayed.
 Have Grok AI Expert rewrite the code with new model ideas or whatever.
 Results are used with Non-uniform rational basis splines, a mathematical model that is representing curves and surfaces.